netptop/siteproxy/README_english.md

 - Git clone this project and use a text editor to open build/worker.js (you can also download this file directly without cloning)
 - Search for the string http://localhost:5006 and replace it with your proxy server's domain, such as https://your-proxy-domain.name.
 Must be https please.
 Also, search for user22334455 and change it to a password of your choosing, empty password means no password is needed.
 - Create a worker and edit it by copying and pasting the modified worker.js into the worker, then save and deploy.
-- If you use cloudflare worker domain, skip this step, If you want to use your own domain name, on the Workers & Pages page, open the worker you just saved, click 'Triggers' at the top, then 'Add custom domain', setting it to your proxy domain.
+- If you use cloudflare worker domain, skip this step, If you want to use your own domain name, on the Workers & Pages page, open the worker you just saved, click 'Settings'->'Triggers' at the top, then 'Add custom domain', setting it to your proxy domain.
 - Now you can directly access https://your-proxy-domain.name/user-your-password/, don't miss the last '/' please.
 And please replace the domain and password with your own.

 ### Deploying to VPS or Cloud Server